*For info on events and programming at 26th Ave. and Buckmaster Park, scroll down to the Events & Programs tab below

 - A new community gathering area will be designed near the North Park entrance;

 - An Activity node will encompass the existing basketball court and 22 Ave;

 Park Concept Features

 Provide Your Input

-We will be collecting feedback from this engagement to inform a more detailed concept design.
-The outcome of the feedback collected will inform the design of a fourth activity node or “preferred” concept and direct design options for the park overall.
+The feedback from this engagement twill be used to inform more detailed concept designs for the 26 Avenue S.W. and Buckmaster Park projects.
+The outcome of the feedback collected will inform the design of a fourth activity node or “preferred” concepts and direct design options for the projects.
 We are committed to maintaining open engagement throughout this project as we progress through the design process.